 Using an integrating sphere for infinite measurements

 The second method mentioned in ISO 9358 uses a light trap in an integrating sphere.
-The black level measured in the area of the light trap is an indication of the amount of flare present.
+The black level measured in the light trap area is an indication of the amount of flare present.
 Two integrating spheres should be combined if there is a large focal length.
-ISO 9358 defines the infinite distance as a distance larger than 10 times the focal length.
-The diameter of the integrating sphere (the distance between the lens and the light trap) therefore needs to be at least 10 times the focal length.
+ISO 9358 defines the infinite distance as a distance larger than ten times the focal length.
+Therefore, the integrating sphere's diameter (the distance between the lens and the light trap) needs to be at least ten times the focal length.

 Chart based method for non-infinite measurements

 A test chart can be used if the flare does not need to be measured at infinite distances.
 ISO 9358 uses a transparent test chart in its test setup, as seen in figure 4.

 How to measure image flare using ISO 18844?

 ISO 18844 is the best standard to use when analyzing a mobile phone's flare (or similar) camera system.
 Unlike ISO 9358, which has multiple methods for measuring flare, ISO 18844 measures image flare using specifically designed test charts similar to the charts from the non-infinite method of ISO 9358.